yjphhw/gazebo_sdf_static_model_exporter/README.md

 ### 2. Download this repository as a .zip file.

-Download the extention at release part.
+Download the extention at release part. download the file : gazebo_sdf_static_model_exporter-1.0.0.zip

 ### 3. Install the zip file as local extention
 In Blender: